linked in pixel What Causes Swimmer's Ear? The Ultimate Guide from an ENT | To Your Health by Ochsner

 • Use ear plugs for swimming or bathing

-• After swimming, rinse the ear with equal parts white vinegar and warm water mixed together
+• After swimming, rinse the ear with equal parts white vinegar and rubbing alcohol mixed together.
+Be careful, if the skin is already damaged, this can cause a burning sensation!

-If you or your child is experiencing symptoms of swimmer's ear, be sure to contact a doctor in your area, or you can make an appointment online with an Ochsner physician by clicking here.
+If you or your child is experiencing symptoms of swimmer's ear, be sure to contact a doctor in your area, or you can make an appointment online with an Ochsner physician.

 You may also be interested in: